zhengyuxin/kubeyes/README.md

 - Visual account book of k8s object
 - Event based analysis for control plane health and performance
 - Bin packing and utilization dashboard

+## EBA
+use event + FSM (eFSM) to analysis creation and termination of Kubernetes resource.